mozilla-extensions/fingerprinting-protection-debugger/README.md

 ### Targets with yellow background

 The yellow background indicate that target is enabled by default.
 Without `-<DefaultTargetName>` in overrides, they are enabled by default.

+### Troubleshooting mode

+The goal of the troubleshooting mode is to find the breakage causing RFP target.
+The extension first enables one half of the protections, then depending on the user's response, it either enables the other half (e.g. the user reported that the website is now working) or cuts the enabled protections by half (e.g. the user reported that the website is still not working).
+Basically a binary search for the breakage causing RFP target.